To scrape and compare product reviews, you’ll typically follow these steps:

 Review Recency

-Example: Sentiment Analysis using TextBlob
+Example: Sentiment Analysis using TextBlob:

 5. Visualize Comparison

-Use matplotlib
+Use matplotlib or seaborn:

 6. Optional: Automate for Multiple Products